Sabrina Nangala Robertson, Ngapa Jukurrpa (Water Dreaming) - Pirlinyarnu, 30x30cm

 Sabrina Nangala Robertson was born in Alice Springs Hospital, the closest hospital to Yuendumu, a remote Aboriginal community 290 north-west of Alice Springs in the Northern Territory of Australia.
 She is the daughter of the acclaimed Aboriginal artist Dorothy Napangadi.
 Sabrina grew up in Yuendumu and went to the local school.
 She now alternates between living in Yuendumu and Alice Springs.
 She has been painting with Warlukurlangu Artists Aboriginal Corporation, an Aboriginal owned and governed art centre in Yuendumu, since 2005.
 She paints her father’s Jukurrpa or Dreaming, stories passed down to her by her father and her father’s father before her for millennia.
 These stories relate to her traditional land, Pirlinyarnu (Mt Farewell), its features and the plants and animals that inhabit it.
 Sabrina has exhibited in Australia and in France.

-Delivered within days, your beautiful artwork will arrive exactly as you see it online, lovingly packed and accompanied by a certificate of authenticity from the community not-for-profit art centre.
-Every piece we offer supports artists through their art centres, ensuring authenticity and ethicality in every purchase.
-With meticulous editing, high-end photography, and seamless service, we guarantee that your art arrives promptly and perfectly.
-Enjoy fast, free delivery and 120-day returns, making art acquisition both easy and rewarding.
+Life is better with art, and this beautiful, original piece will be a conversation starter for years to come.
+Delivered to the USA in around a week, your new artwork will arrive exactly as you see it online—lovingly packed and accompanied by a certificate of authenticity from the community-based, not-for-profit art centre.
+With colour-accurate images and seamless service, we guarantee that your artwork will arrive promptly and as expected.
+Enjoy fast, free delivery and 120-day returns, and rest easy knowing you've made an ethical purchase.

 Customer Testimonials

 Our customers consistently praise our fast deliveries, the accuracy of our images, and our ethical business model.
-Check out our customer reviews to learn more about their great experiences.